gatehill/imposter-cli/README.md

 Available Commands:
-  help        Help about any command mock        Start live mocks of API dependencies
+  help        Help about any command mock        Start live mocks of APIs
 ```

 Create and start mocks:

 ```
-Starts a live mock of your API dependencies, using their Imposter configuration.
+Starts a live mock of your APIs, using their Imposter configuration.

 Usage:
   imposter mock [CONFIG_DIR]